 Daniel’s article highlights one of the ways gatekeeping harms racialized students or faculty who dare to speak about anti-Black racism.
 “Subjective evaluations of a professor can be used to determine tenure or promotion within the academy,” writes Daniel, “and when students file complaints with the administration, even informal ones, the complaints are logged as yet another fundamental skill that is lacking in the racialized professor.”

-In late October this year, a survey by Leger and the Associations for Canadian Studies found that most Canadians supported derogatory terms in class for educational purposes.
+A survey by Leger and the Associations for Canadian Studies found that most Canadians supported derogatory terms in class for educational purposes.
 According to the survey, nearly 65 percent of those surveyed agreed with the suggestion that the political correctness movement has gone too far on campuses.
 It does not help that the number of racialized university teachers is low, further isolating Black members of academia from the predominantly white setting.

 A Canadian Association of University Teachers (CAUT) report from 2018 finds that Black university teachers make up two percent of the faculty.
 “I can’t think of another Black ICU doctor in Canada off the top of my head,” says Dr. Kwadwo Kyeremanteng, an Intensive Care Unit (ICU) doctor.
 Aside from his medical career, Kyeremanteng produces podcasts that tackle healthcare sustainability and anti-Black racism.